celinelatulipe/ThinkLikeComputer/_sources/Iteration/TheAccumulatorPattern.rst

     What would happen if we indented the print accum statement?
 Not sure?
 Make a prediction, then try it and find out.

 We can utilize the range function in this situation as well.
-Previously, you've seen it used when we wanted to draw in turtle.
+Previously, you've seen it used when we wanted to do repeated drawing instructions with a turtle.
 There we used it to iterate a certain number of times.
 We can do more than that though.
 The ``range`` function takes at least one input - which should be an integer - and returns a list as long as your input.
 While you can provide two inputs, we will focus on using range with just one input.
 With one input, range will start at zero and go up to - but not include - the input.
-Here are the examples:
+Here are some examples:

 .. activecode:: ac6_8_10

   print("range(5): ")
   for i in range(5):
     print(i)

   print("range(0,5): ")
   for i in range(0, 5):
     print(i)

-    # Notice the casting of `range` to the `list`
+  # We can also print this out by casting `range` to a `list`:
   print(list(range(5)))
   print(list(range(0,5)))

-    # Note: `range` function is already casted as `list` in the textbook
-    print(range(5))

-One important thing to know about the range function in python3 is that if we want to use it outside of iteration, we have to cast it as a list using ``list()``.
-Inside the textbook you'll notice that ``range`` works with or without casting it as a list but it is best for you to try and get into the habit of casting it as a list.
+One important thing to know about the range function in Python 3 is that if we want to use it outside of iteration, we have to cast it to a list using ``list()``.

 Here's how you could use the range function in the previous problem.

 .. activecode:: ac6_6_2